rerobots/docslab/doc/index.rst

 docslab
 =======

-docslab makes documentation about robots and electronics interactive.
+Tools for creating interactive documentation about robots and electronics.
-Run examples on real hardware in a safe and reproducible way.

 Table of contents
 -----------------

 .. toctree::
+  :maxdepth: 1

+  intro
   integrations
   devel